-I gratefully acknowledge the efforts of all office bearers in our Communities of Interest, and thank all those involved for their time which is given on a voluntary basis.
-I thank the AusIMM Management Team and my fellow Directors for their great contribution to a successful year for our organisation.
+I gratefully acknowledge the efforts of all office bearers in our Communities of Interest and thank all those involved for their time which is given on a voluntary basis.
+I thank the AusIMM Management Team and my fellow Directors for their great contribution to our organisation.